We have over 8,200 undergraduate students and over 3,400 postgraduate students at present.

 The Scottish weather is varied, but the climate is usually temperate and there are very few extremes.
 It is rare for it to snow in Stirling and the temperature year round is approximately only 2°C lower than in England:

 If your native language is not English, you must be able to show evidence of a suitable level of skill with an English Language test result.
-WE can help in a number of ways:
+We offer a number of foundation courses that provide pathways to degree programmes.

 For further information on studying in Scotland contact your local British Council office.